 - Recurrent fevers: Fever is high and comes and goes with no apparent cause.
 Fever may "spike" (go high) as often as several times in one day.

-- Rash: A light rash may come and go without explanation.
+- Rash: A faint, salmon-colored rash may come and go without explanation.
 Psoriasis rash in those with the psoriatic form of JIA.

 - Myalgia (muscle aches): This is similar to that achy feeling that comes with the flu.
 It usually affects muscles throughout the whole body, not just one part.